 What will I experience during and after the procedure?

 When swallowed, the radiotracer has little or no taste.
-When inhaled, you should feel no differently than when breathing room air or holding your breath.
+When inhaled, you should feel no differently than when breathing the air around you or holding your breath.

 You will be informed as to how often and when you will need to return to the nuclear medicine department for further procedures.

 Who interprets the results and how do I get them?

 A radiologist or other doctor specially trained in nuclear medicine will interpret the images and send a report to your referring physician.